 Click Next to view the entry for the response and then, accepting the defaults for Signal/Noise ratio, Next again to view the Split-Plot Design Power.
 Note that lowered power for the HTC factors (a, b and c).
 This occurs due them being put into 8 groups (whole plots), which restricts randomization.

 Click Finish to exit the design-building wizard and produce the experimental plan (recipe sheet), pressing OK on the warning to reset factor levels.
 Scrolling down you will see how this 256 run design is split up into 8 whole-plot groups.
 Then, via File, New Design, re-open PCR.dxpx to get the results back.

-Now having rebuilt the design and collected the data, continue this feature tour to see Design-Expert’s specialized tools for selecting effects from a two-level-factorial split-plot, as well as the programs statistical analysis, diagnostics and informative displays for assessing the final outcome.
+Now having rebuilt the design and collected the data, continue this feature tour to see Stat-Ease’s specialized tools for selecting effects from a two-level-factorial split-plot, as well as the programs statistical analysis, diagnostics and informative displays for assessing the final outcome.